mirceaulinic/mirceaulinic.github.io/_posts/2018-02-14-openbsd-salt-proxy.md

 As I have previously attempted several times in the past, I am (finally) very close to switch to OpenBSD, a more stable and reliable operating system that I like.
-Before starting to make the actual change on both personal and work computer, I started testing some of the tools I'm currently using and understand what are the expectations.
+Before starting to make the actual change on both personal and work computer, I started testing some of the tools I'm currently using, and understand what are the expectations.

 In general I didn't encounter issues, or when I did, I found the answers in the documentation (which is really great), or various forums.
 I didn't find however any questions regarding Proxy Minions on OpenBSD which is why I thought